 The Attribute sub-field is a 4 octet field each of which contain additional information about the service identified by the SIH, for example, a service name string.

-The ULP sub-field is an optional 1 octet field that identifies an ULP associated with the SIH and is defined in section 8.4.2.122a.Service Identifier Hash
+The ULP sub-field is an optional 1 octet field that identifies an ULP associated with the SIH and is defined in section 8.4.2.122a.

+8.4.4.22 Info ID and Service Request

+The Info ID and Service Request ANQP-element is used to request service information between STAs using the PADP Request/Response protocol.
+The Request ANQP-element is included in a GAS Query Request.